Mikelmillz/Module_3_Challenge/README.md

 I found lesson 4.3 03-Ins_Binning helpful for the cut funtion and bins.
 I will say that adding those $ ealier for the table was a pain since they turned that data into a string, which was giving me an error when trying to use the bins.
 After troubleshooting to get different errors I realized that we formated that column with the $ which was making that a string and I needed to make it read as an interger/float again to make the bins work.
 Once I finally realized that, I found https://stackoverflow.com/questions/38516481/trying-to-remove-commas-and-dollars-signs-with-pandas-in-python to be helpful.
 I did change the second labels to labels2 so that I can have them be distinct (for my mind).
 The rest was just rince and repeat for groupby and dataframes.

+I uploaded the picture they gave with the code that we were to download.
+Not sure why it was there as I can't find anywhere that we needed to save a picture, but I pushed it through since it was easy just to keep it with everything I was doing.